darrenl5941/sep10-freedom-project/blog/entry04.md

 ### Tinkering with jQuery

-One example of me tinkering with _jQuery_ by making a basic function that would create the message, "I am great" that would appear when the webpage is first loaded.
+One example of me tinkering with _jQuery_ was when I made a basic function that would create the message, "I am great" that would appear when the webpage is first loaded.
 Here is the code:

 ``` js
 $(document).ready(function() {